 goSSHa is an open-source cross-platform ssh-server based chat program, with data persisted into relational databases of MySQL, PostgreSQL or Sqlite3.
 Public channel (with persisted messages) and private message (not stored) are supported.

 crypto-chat is an instant messaging websocket server with unique features.
 Backend in PHP with Swoole framework.
 Wire transport is JSON over websocket.
-Persistant storage is PostgreSQL.
+Persistent storage is PostgreSQL.

 Schmooze is a free and open-source real time multi-platform, multichannel web app for online Discussion and Learning.
 The project is aimed to conduct the online group sessions for students of the National Institute of Technology, Kurukshetra.